COVID-19 Safety Plan

 Safety Actions During Camp Activities

-Employees and campers will be required to wear masks when indoors but will not be required to wear masks when outdoors.
+- Employees and campers will be required to wear masks when indoors and required outdoors when 6' distance cannot be maintained.
 Social distancing among staff and campers while outdoors will be employed.

-Modifying Buttermilk Falls Day.
-Each camp group will go to Buttermilk Falls separately.
-(Tuesday, Wednesday, Thursday.)
+- Modifying Walnut Creek Day.
+Each camp group will go to the creek separately.
+(Tuesday, Wednesday, or Thursday.)